russoee/threat-hunting-scenario-fake-AV/FakeAV_Investigation Report.md

-# Threat Hunt Report: Fake AV with Registry + Task Scheduler Persistence

-**A threat hunting investigation into a fake antivirus executable used to establish persistent access via registry keys, scheduled tasks, and shortcut-based keylogger triggers.**
+# Threat Hunting Case Study: BitSentinelCore Fake Antivirus Attack

+## Overview

+This investigation documents a simulated threat scenario in which a fake antivirus executable, `BitSentinelCore.exe`, was compiled and launched on host `anthony-001`, triggering a chain of malicious behaviors.
+The hunt was conducted using Microsoft Defender for Endpoint and KQL to identify local compilation, persistent footholds via the registry and scheduled tasks, and the behavioral activation of a stealthy keylogger using `.lnk` files.

 ---

+## Objective

+* Identify the initial suspicious executable
+* Determine how it was dropped and executed
+* Uncover persistence mechanisms (registry, scheduled task)
+* Discover behavioral triggers related to keylogger activation
+* Correlate all findings into a single, rooted timeline

+---

+## Investigation Timeline & KQL Queries

-## Initial Binary Discovery
+### Initial Binary Discovery

-We began by analyzing process activity on host `anthony-001` using the following query:

 ```kql
 DeviceProcessEvents